MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/dom/mutation-observers.md

 ---
 description: Learn how the Mutation Observers API can efficiently detect and react to changes in the DOM, such as addition or removal of child nodes and attribute changes.
-title: Dev guide: Mutation observers - Microsoft Edge Development
+title: Dev guide - Mutation observers - Microsoft Edge Development
 author: erikadoyle
 ---